 Almadex's technical work during this quarter continued to be focused on the El Cobre gold-copper porphyry project.
-Activities included drilling at the Norte and Encinal targets as well as mapping and sampling of outcropping mineralization in the Villa Rica and Encinal zones.
+Activities included drilling at the Norte target and the commencement of drilling at the Villa Rica (Raya Tembrillo) target, as well as the continued review of mapping and sampling data from other parts of the El Cobre property.